-Alpaca socks are not just for winter, but they do offer a great amount of performance in a less bulky package to help through those cold days and nights on wintertime adventures.
+Importantly, alpaca socks are not just for winter, but they do offer a great amount of performance in a less bulky package.
+They can really help through those cold days and nights on wintertime adventures.

 Keeping warm starts with your hands, head and of course, your feet.
 Warm hats and gloves are plentiful, but look at any outdoor forum and you'll see that foot warmth seems to be the most difficult problem for outdoorsmen and women to solve.